hakhakobian/regallery/readme.txt

 🔗 [See Pro Pre-Designed templates!](https://regallery.team/core/demo/?utm_source=wordpress&utm_medium=details&utm_campaign=pro_templates)

-== 🎯 Smarter WordPress Photo Gallery with AI ==

-With Re Gallery PRO, managing your WordPress photo gallery just got easier.
-Our built-in AI tools automatically generate alt text and image descriptions, saving you time and helping your site rank better on search engines.

-Perfect for photographers, bloggers, online stores, and anyone using WordPress, these features improve SEO and accessibility without any extra effort.

-Just upload your images and let Re Gallery PRO do the work.

 == 🛍️ WooCommerce Product Integration ==

 Display your WooCommerce products in stunning, customizable galleries with Re Gallery.
 Automatically pull product images, titles, and prices into beautiful layouts that boost engagement and drive sales, no manual setup needed!